 Shoulder pain is a common but complex condition that can interfere with your routine and favorite activities.
-At his practice in Dallas and Grapevine, Texas, double board-certified pain management specialist Mohammed Shaikh, MD, and his team offer minimally invasive and integrative treatments for shoulder pain.
+At his practice in Dallas and Carrollton, Texas, double board-certified pain management specialist Mohammed Shaikh, MD, and his team offer minimally invasive and integrative treatments for shoulder pain.
 With a focus on patient education and empowerment, Dr. Shaikh and his staff work closely with each person to achieve lasting results.
 Call today to receive treatment for shoulder pain, or make your appointment online.

 Your shoulder joints have three bones, three ligaments, and dozens of muscles and tendons.
 These tissues work together to provide your arms with a full range of motion.